Both Ends Count! Just How Good are LLM Agents at "Text-to-Big SQL"?: TPC-H evaluation

 We selected three last generation frontier models available at the time of our original experiments in January 2026: Gemini 3 Pro, Claude Opus 4.5, and GPT-5.2.
 We excluded additional models due to budget constraints, as a single TPC-H query run at the specified scale factor costs approximately \$1 within our proposed EMR cluster.
 Given 50 replicas per model and the orginal set of 10 models from the BIRD evaluation, the total cost for four TPC-H queries would reach roughly \$2,000, excluding lower scale factor tests.
 Because an exhaustive assessment of all available models and queries would not further clarify the primary contributions of this paper, we limited this evaluation to a representative subset.

 Regarding query selection, we prioritized TPC-H queries that Claude Opus 4.5 could not translate correctly.
 We then verified that (1) accuracy remained imperfect in the other two models and (2) no model had memorized the TPC-H specification during training.
 While methods exist to prove memorization in production Large Language Models (LLMs), verifying the absolute absence of memorization remains an open challenge.
-As a workaround, we adapted the methodology from~\cite{ahmed2026extractingbooksproductionlanguage}, implementing the code at \href{https://github.com/GEizaguirre/memorization-LLM-prod}{https://github.com/GEizaguirre/memorization-LLM-prod}, and attempted to detect TPC-H memorization in the models; however, these efforts were unsuccessful.
+As a workaround, we adapted the methodology from~\cite{ahmed2026extractingbooksproductionlanguage}~\footnote{We make the memorization test code available at \url{https://github.com/GEizaguirre/memorization-LLM-prod}}, and attempted to detect TPC-H memorization in the models; however, these efforts were unsuccessful.